-Travelling to Cannes from within France can be by train, bus, taxi, private car or by boat.
-Majority of the visitors from abroad first arrive at the Nice’s Cote d’Azur International Airport then connect to Cannes either by an express coach, a train or by taxi.
-Express coaches are a favorite for tourists travelling within France and it is always the easiest means to use when travelling to Cannes.
+Traveling to Cannes from within France can be by train, bus, taxi, private car, or by boat.
+The majority of the visitors from abroad first arrive at the Nice’s Cote d’Azur International Airport then connect to Cannes either by an express coach, a train, or by taxi.
+Express coaches are a favorite for tourists traveling within France and it is always the easiest means to use when traveling to Cannes.

-For economy travelers however, train would be the most viable option.
+For economy travelers however, the train would be the most viable option.
 If you are coming from Nice there is a train connecting St. Augustine station and Cannes and it runs every 30 minutes.
-Travelling by bus is also another cheaper option however buses often experience road delays and can be costly if one is interested in keeping time.
-The options of taking a taxi, travelling by a high-speed boat or a helicopter are always available for the very rich.
+Traveling by bus is also another cheaper option however buses often experience road delays and can be costly if one is interested in keeping time.
+The options of taking a taxi, traveling by a high-speed boat, or a helicopter are always available for the very rich.

 Dinning in Cannes is a great experience of the local French cuisine.
-Delicious fresh and natural meals can be found just in almost any restaurant pricing however, seems to be on the upper side in most establishments.
-The best meals are to be found in restaurants along the river front but if you are travelling on economy keep off these restaurants.
+Delicious fresh and natural meals can be found just in almost any restaurant pricing however, it seems to be on the upper side in most establishments.
+The best meals are to be found in restaurants along the riverfront but if you are traveling on the economy keep off these restaurants.
 There are restaurants almost on every street that provide nice dishes at reasonably low prices, so you will not have difficulty finding where to dine.

 Cannes is home to numerous attractions, they include; Old town— with narrow and often winding streets lined with restaurants and souvenir shops, Îles de Lérins— these are two islands in the bay one has a monastery ruin with monks while the other has a castle, the beaches, and Palais des Festivals.